trueos/pcbsd/src-qt5/docs/introduction.rst

 * **Automatically configured hardware:** video, sound, network, and other devices are automatically configured for you.

-* **Intuitive desktop interface:** PC-BSD® comes with the :ref:`Lumina` desktop and additional desktop environments can be installed to support your day-to-day computing needs.
+* **Intuitive desktop interface:** PC-BSD® comes with the :ref:`Lumina Desktop` and additional desktop environments can be installed to support your day-to-day computing needs.

 * **Easy software management:** with :ref:`AppCafe®`, installing, upgrading, and uninstalling software is safe and easy.